winarcooo/winarkoandy.com/content/blog/install-fira-code-font.md

 ]
 +++

-Kenapa Fira Code ?
+Kenapa Fira Code ? 😕

 > Programmers use a lot of symbols, often encoded with several characters.
 For the human brain, sequences like `->`, `<=` or `:=` are single logical tokens, even if they take two or three characters on the screen.
 Your eye spends a non-zero amount of energy to scan, parse and join multiple characters into a single logical one.
 Ideally, all programming languages should be designed with full-fledged Unicode symbols for operators, but that’s not the case yet.

-Intinya font ini ada ligature-nya buat ubah beberapa symbol yang sering kita pakai jadi lebih enak dilihat mata.
+Intinya font ini ada ligature-nya buat ubah beberapa symbol yang sering kita pakai jadi lebih enak dilihat mata 👀.

 ---